ingowald/VoPaT/README.md

 Once built, you should have binaries `vopatQtViewer`, `vopatSplitter`, and, if enabled during build, a `ncToRaw` tool.

+## Build on Frontera

+Building on frontera requires requesting a rtx-dev since it requires mvapich2-gdr/2.3.5.

+On a rtx-dev node load modules cuda/11.0 and mvapich2-gdr/2.3.5.
+(Note mpi cuda aware currently only works with cuda 11.0 on frontera).
+Use the instructions above to build.

 # Getting vopat to render a volume